China will use timely RRR cuts to keep liquidity ample -state media cites cabinet

 The PBOC last cut the RRR - the amount of cash that banks must hold as reserves - by 25 basis points in April when commercial hub Shanghai entered a citywide lockdown.

-The cabinet will send officials to provinces this month to check the implementation of policy measures that have been rolled out this year, state media said.

-The cabinet also called for speeding up investment and construction of major infrastructure projects, and called for stabilising and expanding consumption and vowed to support sound development of the platform economy, state media said.
+The cabinet also called for stabilising and expanding consumption and vowed to support sound development of the platform economy.

 To support the sluggish housing market, China will push forward the implementation of special loans for home delivery and encourage commercial banks to issue new loans, CCTV reported.